-At REI, we foster a vibrant community of employees who are passionate about the importance of a life outdoors and work to get more people outside across the country.
-We believe the co-op is a force for good, and when we do this well, we succeed as a business.
-People love working at REI because it's a place where you can be yourself, be heard and be respected – working alongside others who are here to do their best work individually and collectively toward our purpose.
-Employee engagement at REI is strong.
-We measure engagement regularly and trend well over industry benchmarks and high performing company benchmarks.
-In 2019, employees rated overall engagement at 80 out of 100, on average.
-This is based on two measures: if employees are happy at REI and if they would recommend REI as a great place to work.
-We also enjoy one of the lowest employee turnover rates in the retail industry at 37 percent.
+At REI, we foster a vibrant community of employees who are passionate about the importance of a life outdoors and work to get more people outside.
+We believe the co-op can be a force for good, and when we do this well, we succeed as a business.
+People love working at REI because it's a place where you can be yourself, be heard and be respected, while working alongside others who are here to do their best work individually and collectively toward our purpose.

 - Employees are eligible for high quality, affordable health care benefits if they are full time or part time and work an average of 20 hours or more per week over the course of a 12-month period.

-- We have a generous retirement plan and every employee is eligible for bonus pay when the co-op performs well via our Summit Incentive Plan.
+- We have a competitive retirement and profit-sharing plan, and every employee is eligible for bonus pay when the co-op performs well.

 - REI offers a competitive parental leave policy (six weeks fully paid plus six weeks of fully paid medical leave for the birth parent) to benefit eligible employees that can be taken anytime during the first year following the birth, adoption or foster care placement.